GodotMisogi/AeroFuse.jl/examples/cases.md

 A "viscous" analysis is also supported using traditional wetted-area methods based on the equivalent skin-friction drag formulation of Schlichting, which have limited applicability due to their reliance on empirical form factors.
 The transition locations over each section can be specified as a vector of fractions of the normalized local average chord lengths of each section, or alternatively as a number for fixing it at approximately the same local average fraction over all sections.

-It returns the nearfield and farfield coefficients, the non-dimensionalised force and moment coefficients over the panels, the panels used for the horseshoe elements, the camber panels, the horseshoe elements used for plotting streamlines, and the associated vortex strengths `Γs` corresponding to the solution of the system.
+The analysis returns the nearfield and farfield coefficients, the non-dimensionalised force and moment coefficients over the panels, the panels used for the horseshoe elements, the camber panels, the horseshoe elements used for plotting streamlines, and the associated vortex strengths `Γs` corresponding to the solution of the system.
 The following [example script](vortex_lattice_method/vlm_wing.jl) is provided for reference.
 ```julia
 nf_coeffs, ff_coeffs, CFs, CMs, horseshoe_panels, normies, horses, Γs =
     solve_case(wing, freestream;